 "The message we're trying to get across is, we're trying to plan everything so we're not going to hurt roadway, sewer and water projects," Curran said.
 "There is a place for all these things in the future.
 We're taking on a big school, but we're not going to push other projects down the road."

 Using a worst-case scenario projection model, "so that way you don't get yourself in trouble," Curran told the few dozen attendees that the new high school would cost between $132 million and $160 million.

-Billerica would receive a 52 percent reimbursement rate from the state and a 4.5 percent interest rate, which will likely be a lot lower based on the town's AA+ bond rating, Curran said.
+Billerica would receive a 52 percent reimbursement rate from the state and a 4.

 Based on these assumptions, the average homeowner would annually pay $215 or less for 28 years.
 The average home in Billerica is valued at $309,000.

 "I think the town is in such a great financial place for this project," said Katie Mahoney, vice president of Building Billerica's Future, a political-action committee for the new high school.

 "The town's finances are well-managed, and hopefully my kids get to enter a new high school," Mahoney said.

 While most of the attendees were regulars and are active in town politics, there were some new faces in the crowd, like Blodgett.
 Selectman Andrew Deslaurier said it was good to see some people he hadn't seen before.